Traveling abroad – whether it’s for a business trip or vacation – poses some unique cyber threats.

 - Limit your banking or other sensitive transactions overseas to those that are absolutely necessary.

 - Bring only the identification, credit or debit cards you plan to use.
 However, always have at least two payment options available.
-Check beforehand to see if your credit cards have strong fraud protection in case your security is compromised overseas.
+Check beforehand to see if your credit cards have strong fraud protection in case your security is compromised overseas and opt-in for credit fraud alerts.

 - When using a credit card to pay for an item, use the chip reader rather than swipe your card, whenever possible.